square/workflow/docs/concepts.md

 ----

+!!! note
-*__Note:__ One important difference between workflows and components found in web frontend frameworks comes from the vast differences between the DOM and native UI paradigms (iOS/Android).
+    One important difference between workflows and components found in web frontend frameworks comes from the vast differences between the DOM and native UI paradigms (iOS/Android).
 The DOM is already declarative (meaning that we can always reason about the element tree in a web page).
 UIKit, for is not – it very much relies on a procedural programming model where transitions are performed by imperative methods like `push`, `fadeOut`, etc. For this reason, workflows do not ever refer directly to views.
 They are instead responsible for rendering view models.
-This view model can then be used to update the UI.*
+This view model can then be used to update the UI.

 ----